Boston Civic Symphony

-The Boston Civic Symphony is the second oldest orchestra in Boston, Massachusetts.

 History

 The Boston Civic Symphony was founded in 1924 by Joseph Wagner.
-The group performs at the New England Conservatory in Jordan Hall on Gainsborough Street.
+The group performs at the New England Conservatory in Jordan Hall on Gainsborough Street and at Eleanor Welch Casey Theatre of Regis College Fine Arts Center in Weston.

+Highly respected performer, conductor, and teacher Max Hobart, who was previously with the Boston Symphony Orchestra for 27 years, has had an association with The Boston Civic Symphony since 1979.